samchutter02/samchutter02/README.md

 # About Me

 Hello!
-My name is **Sam Chutter**, and I’m an aspiring software engineer based in the Hill Country, TX.
+My name is **Sam Chutter**, and I’m an aspiring software engineer currently based in the Tucson, AZ.

-I’m currently working on:
+I’m currently working as a full-stack web developer.

-- A **React Native** + **Expo** app and ai model to detect dangerous objects and areas in the rooms of Alzheimer's patients.
-- Converting my existing **Swift**-based migraine tracking app focused on granular visual aura data for research purposes to **React Native**.
-- A **React and Tailwind**-based web app to facilitate project connections more intuitively between students and faculty within Texas State University's Center for Analytics and Data Science.

 ---